sidecartridge/sidecart-site-dev-docs/sidecartridge-keyboard/user-guide.md

 Additional layouts may be added in future firmware versions.
 If you need a layout that is not currently supported, please open an issue in the GitHub repository so it can be prioritized based on demand.

+{: .note}
-Note: in normal use, the selected USB keyboard layout should match the TOS keyboard layout.
+In normal use, the selected USB keyboard layout should match the TOS keyboard layout.
 For example, if the system uses a French TOS, the USB keyboard should be configured as France ISO (FR).
 This ensures that the USB keyboard generates the correct characters and key codes when used with the Atari computer.

 ### Mouse speed